Keegan Harris

 CV

-I am broadly interested in topics at the intersection of machine learning, algorithmic game theory, and econometrics.
-My goal is to develop principled algorithms for modern data-driven decision-making in online markets.
+I am broadly interested in topics at the intersection of machine learning, algorithmic game theory, and causal inference.
+My goal is to develop principled algorithms for data-driven decision-making in real-world strategic settings.
 To this end, my research has been focused on three (often interleaved) areas:

 1. Learning and decision-making using panel data: In settings such as e-commerce, content recommendation systems, and clinical trials, one often observes repeated, noisy, measurements from a collection of individuals over a period of time.
 Such settings are ubiquitous in today's digital world, and are often referred to as panel data settings.
 I am interested in leveraging the temporal structure and similarity between individuals typically present in panel data to design better algorithms for decision-making in real-world settings.
 The leap from counterfactual inference to decision making results in additional challenges which must be taken into consideration.
 To this end, my research has focused on learning from panel data which has been adaptively collected and learning & decision-making in the presence of strategic individuals.